gam3r999/gam3r999/README.md

 ## 👾 About Me

-Hey I'm **gam3r999**, a Flipper Zero enthusiast and GDI programmer.
-I build scripts and apps for Flipper Zero, dig into what devices can *really* do, and experiment with system-level code that most people don't touch.
+Hey I am **gam3r999**, a Flipper Zero enthusiast and GDI programmer.
+I build scripts and apps for Flipper Zero, dig into what devices can *really* do, and experiment with system-level code that most people do not touch.

-- 🐬 Flipper Zero scripts, payloads & custom apps
+- 🐬 Flipper Zero scripts, payloads and custom apps
 - 💀 GDI malware research *(educational only)*
 - ⚙️ Embedded and system-level experimentation
-- 🎥 Content creator — tutorials, demos, experiments
+- 🎥 Content creator

 </td><td valign="top" width="45%">